ssmitty/fuzzyapi/README.md

 ```bash
 docker-compose up --build
 ```
+#The second URL is simply for internal Docker use.
+Use the First url for local host access

 ## API Usage
 - The root endpoint `/` supports both GET (form) and POST (form submission).